GloriEvo/GloriEvo/README.md

 <img width="30%" height="30%" alt="e93a28ad7d7784a6051a990ddca1dcf0" src="https://github.com/user-attachments/assets/8a33f471-e943-42d4-ad6d-16c4f8c2be10" />

-Dealing with a lot mentally + the heatwave isn't helping, we have little to no social energy right now and might randomly get overwhelmed.
-Patience is appreciated!
+Mental struggles & the heatwave are making it difficult to communicate right now, any and all patience is appreciated.

 </div>